swiss-territorial-data-lab/proj-vegroofs/README.md

-# Green roofs: automatic detection of roof vegetation, vegetation type and covered surface
+# Green roofs: automatic detection of roof vegetation <!--, vegetation type and covered surface-->

 This project provides a suite of Python scripts allowing the end-user to use machine learning to detect green roofs on land survey building footprint based on orthophotos.